Joe Duplantier: Early life

 Duplantier was born on 19 October 1976 in Paris.
 His mother, Patricia (née Rosa; 6 October 1950 – 5 July 2015), was American.
 She was born in Madison, Wisconsin, and grew up in Los Angeles.
 His father, Dominique Duplantier, born in 1945 in Bordeaux, is a French painter and architectural drafter, a former student in history at the Faculté des Lettres (Faculty of Letters) and engraving at the Beaux-Arts de Paris.
-Due to this, Joe Duplantier (and his brother) has dual nationality of France and the United States.
+Due to this, Duplantier (and his brother) holds dual French and US citizenship.
 He is franco-américain (French-American).
 (Note: Primarily based on the principle of jus sanguinis (right of blood), applied through attribution à la naissance (attribution at birth), because he was born outside the US but obtained its nationality as he fulfilled the condition stipulating that "at least one of his parents is American".)

 In 1977, the family left Paris and moved to Ondres, a small seaside town in the Landes department, in an old house with no heating system dating from the Louis XV period.
 He was raised there, in southwest France, near the Basque country, at 20 km north of Biarritz.
 His sister, Gabrielle, was born in 1978 in Bayonne, and his brother, Mario, was born in 1981.
 His mother, manifesting a marked interest in art activities, was a yoga and dance teacher in the periphery of Bayonne.
 The work of precision and patience of his father, who got up every day at 4:30 am to work, had a significant influence on him.
 His mother described him as "always active, very creative.
 Sensitive, gentle", with "some secret force within him, some unusual maturity".
 (Note: His father, described as "stony-faced", appears in Gojira's "To Sirius" music video, while his mother of youthful appearance dances in a burgundy dress.)
 As a child, the awakening of his ecological conscience had begun after walking on oil traces on the beach.